 In fact, the drama managed to improve on its last original showing from two weeks ago and actually build on its lead-in.
 This Is Is topped all other broadcast series for the night with an average 2.8 rating among adults 18-49.
 That figure is three-tenths of a point higher than its dipping lead-in, and has it matching its series premiere score from three weeks ago.

-NBC did not have the only scheduling tweaks on Tuesday.
+And NBC did not have the only scheduling tweaks on Tuesday.
 ABC finally launched its new two-hour comedy block.
 A shifting The Middle held reasonably well with its recent Wednesday showings, pulling a 1.7 rating in the key demo.
-And American Housewife modestly grew from that platform in its debut, as the new half-hour averaged a 1.8 rating among adults 18-49 and 6.5 million viewers, topping all other ABC comedies for the night in the key demo.
+While American Housewife modestly grew from that platform in its debut.
+The new half-hour averaged a 1.8 rating among adults 18-49 and 6.5 million viewers, topping all other ABC comedies for the night in the key demo.

 Read more: 'American Housewife': TV Review

 Fresh Off the Boat returned with a 1.5 rating among adults 18-49 before The Real O'Neals dipped to a 1.2 rating.
 Agents of SHIELD closed out ABC's night with a 0.9 rating in the demo.

 CBS had modest dips for NCIS (1.7 adults), Bull (1.6 adults) and NCIS: New Orleans (1.2 adults).
 Those stats were still enough to help the network rank No. 2 in the key demo for the night.